multimediaeval/multimediaeval.github.io/_editions/2022/tasks/sportsvideo.md

 #### Motivation and background
+The task aims at providing tools for athletes in order to analyze their performance.
+The fine-grained character of the classification subtask and the precision of the segmentation subtask applied to the TTStroke-21 dataset make the Sport task more challenging than common action classification task applied to other widely used dataset.

+The focus of the sport task is Table Tennis.
+This choice was made for practical and technical reasons, and for the short term use of the technology that may be built upon the developed methods.
+The STAPS of the University of Bordeaux has a very talented team in this particular sport and agreed to contribute in the data acquisition and their annotation.
+The proximity of the computer science laboratory LaBRI made such collaboration possible and now focuses on developing tools of interest for the same sport faculty and the sport community in general.

+Our team has a limited time to maintain the TTStroke-21 dataset and errors may remain in the annotations and ground truth data.
+Furthermore, some specific strokes are not largely used by the players who took part in the creation of the dataset and will remain low in number, despite the different variations of the dataset that have been released.

+#### Target group
 The task is of interest to researchers in the areas of machine learning (classification), visual content analysis, computer vision and sport performance.
 We explicitly encourage researchers focusing specifically in domains of computer-aided analysis of sport performance.

-#### Target group

 #### Data
 Our focus is on recordings that have been made by widespread and cheap video cameras, e.g. GoPro.
 We use a dataset specifically recorded at a sport faculty facility and continuously completed by students and teachers.
 This dataset is constituted of player-centered videos recorded in natural conditions without markers or sensors.
 It comprises 20 table tennis strokes, and a rejection class.
 The problem is hence a typical research topic in the field of video indexing: for a given recording, we need to label the video by recognizing each stroke appearing in it.